AdobeDocs/analytics-platform.en/help/components/filters/quick-filters.md

 ## Quick filter builder

-See below for an example of the quick filter builder.
-In the example, the builder is opened for the quick filter titled `Call Reason = Order Change AND Online Orders is greater than or equal 1`.
+See below for an example of the Quick filter builder.
+In the example, the builder is opened for a quick filter titled `Call Reason = Order Change AND Online Orders is greater than or equal 1`.
 Both quick filters at the top do apply to the [!UICONTROL Average Order Value Dashboard] panel and all visualizations within, such as the [!UICONTROL Average Order Value Per Country] freeform table.

 ![Quick filter builder](assets/quick-filter-builder.png)